originalsk01/GendacProficiency/README.md

 ## Installation

-Before running the belwo scripts it is essential that you have NodeJS installed at: https://nodejs.org/en/
+Before running the below scripts it is essential that you have NodeJS installed at: https://nodejs.org/en/

 Be sure to check that node is installed by opening your terminal and typing "node --version" (I currently have node version 14.17.2)